Lagos Murtala Muhammed International Airport Guide (LOS)

 There is a choice of business and VIP lounges in the terminal complex.
 More extensive conference and business facilities, including rooms for up to 350 delegates, are available at the Sheraton Lagos Hotel (tel: +234 1 280 0100; www.sheratonlagos.com), 4km (2.5 miles) from the airport.

 There are 750 short-stay car parking spaces at Lagos Murtala Muhammed International Airport.

 Avis and Hertz both have desks in the terminal.
 It is also possible to hire a car from most of the big international hotels.

-Please note that fuel shortages often occur in Nigeria, so ensure you have enough petrol to complete your journey.
+Please note: fuel shortages often occur in Nigeria, so keep your tank’s fuel level high to avoid running out in the event of a national shortage.
 Roads are in poor condition.
-Take care when travelling on major roads and in traffic jams as robberies can, and do, happen: keep valuables out of sight and keep doors and windows locked.
-Avoid travel outside cities after dark.
+Take care when travelling on major roads and in traffic jams as robberies can occur: keep valuables out of sight and keep doors and windows locked.
+Aim to travel during daylight when possible.